Mayo Clinic School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 12-month Radiation Therapy Program.

 - Students will construct appropriate positioning devices and position patients for simulation.

-- Students will operate CT simulator and obtain appropriate CT images for planning.
+- Students will operate computerized tomography (CT) simulator and obtain appropriate CT images for planning.

 Students will demonstrate critical-thinking and problem-solving skills.